Essentials for Establishing a Culture of Compliance

 A successful compliance program should include Effective Lines of Communication, also referred to as Open Lines of Communication, that provides options for workforce members to ask questions, report problems, or share concerns.
 For example, reporting suspected fraud and abuse, or a violation of a compliance policy.
 Open Lines of Communication should be encouraged as part of the culture of the organization.
 In addition to this, confidentiality and non-retaliation policies should be developed and distributed to all employees.

-Have clear and open lines of communication between the Compliance Officer and employees.
+clear and open lines of communication between the Compliance Officer and

-Maintaining an anonymous "hotline" for any member of the workforce to report issues or concerns.
+an anonymous "hotline" for any member of the workforce to report issues or

 Holding regular Compliance Committee meetings where problems and concerns are discussed.